Linda Ballard, Program Coordinator

 To learn how to apply to SCC, see the Admissions Checklist.

-Copies of the following materials must be submitted to the Nursing Coordinator’s office by the deadline date (call nursing office for dates):
+The following materials must be submitted to the Admissions/Records office by the deadline date (call nursing office for dates):

 Upon admission to the program, the student must submit the following: